 Click the download button instead and install it on top of your current browser.
 This should fix the updated browser failing issue.

 Users may also uninstall the current browser settings in your system and install that new and updated Google Chrome helper installer you just downloaded.
 It should work just like a fresh install.

 NOTE: Google Chrome users will see the tab in full blast action (and get the performance improvement) with this latest version.
 However, Google will keep revealing the usefulness through, at any rate, Chrome 88, which is scheduled for a January 2021 presentation.
 Google has been working on the tabs for months now while promising features increase driven by throttling background tabs to a mere fraction of CPU usage with time and then waking those tabs only when they’re brought into the foreground, without a plugin.

 Among those methods, the last one is our highly recommended option.
 It replaces the old Google Chrome and starts a new slate.
-But if you have important bookmarks and you have not to log in your Gmail and did the syncing process, install the standalone installer on top of the current.
-Ask us about chrome extension, advanced settings, chrome settings, Third-party plugin, standard plugins, RAM Usage, CPU Usage, Resource usage, excessive CPU Usage, Memory usage,helper process, external Plug-Ins, Plug-In setting, Troublesome Plugins, Chrome Process, Built-In Google Chrome, default settings or anything from the article.
+But if you have important bookmarks and have not logged in to your Gmail and did the syncing process, install the standalone installer on top of the current.
+Ask us about plugin access, Chrome plugin, third-party plugin, standard plugins, troublesome plugins, variety of browser plugins, poorly-coded browser extensions or anything from the article.

-We hope that this step-by-step guide on how to update the Chrome browser has been of great help to you.
-If you have any questions, just leave a message down in the comment section.
-We will try to answer all your queries in the soonest possible time.
+We hope that this step-by-step guide on updating the Chrome browser has been of great help to you.
+If you have any questions, leave a message down in the comment section.
+We will try to answer all your queries at the soonest possible time.